Hemp History Week

 Hemp Vs. Marijuana

 The 1970 Controlled Substances Act wrongfully classified Hemp because of misconception and lack of education.
 Hemp was grouped with Marijuana as a Schedule I drug even though the two are fundamentally different plants.
 Hemp is often associated with Marijuana due to the cannabinoid THC.
 THC is the chemical compound prominently known for producing a “high” or altered state of mind.
 Hemp plants contain less than 0.3% of THC, which is not enough to cause any psychoactive effects.
 Instead, Hemp contains high levels of the non-psychoactive compound CBD (Cannabidiol).
-CBD, or Hemp Extract, is a medicinal compound that has the potential to decrease inflammation, relieve pain, improve focus, promote natural sleep and more.
+CBD, or Hemp Extract, is a medicinal compound that has the potential to improve focus, promote better sleep, create an enhanced sense of calm and relaxation and more.
 Hemp is also a much more versatile Cannabis plant than Marijuana.
 Check out more of the differences between the two plants on our graphic.

 Benefits of Hemp